skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

     ![Lambda console4](images/lambda-console-4.jpg)

-1. Now test your function by clicking on the **Test** button.
+1. Now test your function by clicking on the **Test** button at the top of the console.
 You should see the output like following.
 Test recommendation by passing ```"type": "recommendation"``` in your test event to see the movie recommendation, also.

     ![Lambda console5](images/lambda-console-5.jpg)